RAF Weston-on-the-Green

 RAF Weston-on-the-Green is a Royal Air Force station that was redeveloped after the Great War period.
 Much demolition took place (including the original 1916/1917 hangars).
 The former RFC Officers and Sergeant's messes are located on the opposite side of the road, and are now in commercial use.
+It is one of the few remaining active RAF bases with some original pre-RAF buildings.
 The station is located near the village of Weston-on-the-Green in Oxfordshire, England.

-RAF Weston-on-the-Green is one of the few remaining active RAF bases with some original pre-RAF buildings.
+The grass airfield at Weston is used as a drop zone (DZ) for static line and free-fall parachute training by the Airborne Delivery Wing at nearby RAF Brize Norton and the wider British Armed Forces.

 History

 The airfield was used for the launch of the first modern hot air balloon in the UK in 1967, called the Bristol Belle.
 The airfield is the 3rd largest grass airfield still in operational use in the UK.
 It was previously used for the Hotspur gliders and Bristol Aircraft.

 Current use

-The station comes under the control of the nearby RAF Brize Norton, home of No.1 Parachute Training School RAF.
-The grass airfield at Weston is used regularly as a drop zone for military static line and freefall parachute training for the UK military, using C-130 Hercules aircraft based at RAF Brize Norton.
+The station comes under the control of the nearby RAF Brize Norton, home of the Airborne Delivery Wing, formerly known as the No.1 Parachute Training School RAF.
+The grass airfield at Weston is used regularly as a drop zone for military static line and freefall parachute training for the UK military, using Skyvan and A400M Atlas aircraft based at RAF Brize Norton.
 No military aircraft are based at RAF Weston-on-the-Green and the airfield is manned only part-time by RAF personnel.

 Sport skydiving also takes place at RAF Weston-on-the-Green under the auspices of the Royal Air Force Sports Parachute Association using civilian aircraft based on the airfield.

 There was, until 2011, a commercial parachute club, Skydive Weston, based at the field.
 However that was forced to move its base of operations away from Weston by MoD cuts.
 Some of the original buildings still stand, and the Skyvan aircraft originally used is now used during weekdays.